Religious debates over the Harry Potter series: Challenges in the United States

-In 1999, in response to complaints from three local parents, Zeeland, Michigan school superintendent Gary Feenstra restricted access to the Harry Potter books to those pupils whose parents gave written permission.
+In 1999, in response to complaints from three local parents, Zeeland, Michigan, school superintendent Gary Feenstra restricted access to the Harry Potter books to those pupils whose parents gave written permission.
 Later reports claimed that the parents were concerned about the books' magical and witchcraft-related themes.
-In response, children began a letter-writing campaign, forming clubs and organising petitions, which ultimately merged into an internet site called Muggles for Harry Potter.
-Eventually the site took on a broader remit as kidSPEAK!, a forum for children to tackle censorship in general.
+In response, children began a letter-writing campaign, forming clubs, and organising petitions, which ultimately merged into an internet site called Muggles for Harry Potter.
+Eventually, the site took on a broader remit as kidSPEAK!, a forum for children to tackle censorship in general.

-In 2000, The Public Library system of Jacksonville, Florida was faced with a lawsuit from conservative Christian group Liberty Counsel of Orlando after they began awarding "Hogwarts' Certificate of Accomplishment" to young readers who completed the fourth Harry Potter novel, Harry Potter and the Goblet of Fire.
+In 2000, The Public Library system of Jacksonville, Florida, was faced with a lawsuit from conservative Christian group Liberty Counsel of Orlando after they began awarding "Hogwarts' Certificate of Accomplishment" to young readers who completed the fourth Harry Potter novel, Harry Potter and the Goblet of Fire.
 One parent complained that "If they are going to pass out witchcraft certificates they should also promote the Bible and pass out certificates of righteousness".
-The lawsuit was averted after the Library agreed to stop awarding the certificate.
-That same year, Carol Rookwood, headmistress of St Mary's Island Church of England Aided School in Chatham, Kent, England, banned the books from school grounds, saying that, "The Bible is very clear and consistent in its teachings that wizards, devils and demons exist and are very real, powerful and dangerous, and God's people are told to have nothing to do with them".
-In response, the chairman of the Church of England's doctrine commission, Stephen Sykes, said, "The Church's position is that magic and sorcery are contrary to the Christian religion, Mrs Rookwood is absolutely right.
-[But] children who are capable of reading Harry Potter could be told not to take witchcraft seriously, or might even realise that for themselves".
-In July 2000, Birkenhead Primary School in Auckland, New Zealand placed a ban on the Harry Potter novels being read aloud by teachers in class after parental complaints regarding the books' supposedly occult content.
-However, the ban was lifted after a number of students and parents complained.
-Also in 2000, Christian parents complained to the school board in Durham Region, Ontario about Harry Potter, and managed to get the books removed from school library shelves.
-The books were reinstated after a public outcry.
+The lawsuit was averted after the library agreed to stop awarding the certificate.

-In 2002, in York, Pennsylvania, local parent Deb DiEugenio, along with her pastor, attempted to have the books banned from her daughter's school.
-DuEugenio said that "It's against my daughter's constitution, it's evil, it's witchcraft ...
-I'm not paying taxes to teach my child witchcraft".
+In 2002 in York, Pennsylvania, local parent Deb DiEugenio, along with her pastor, attempted to have the books banned from her daughter's school.
+DuEugenio said that the books were "against my daughter's constitution, it's evil, it's witchcraft.
+I'm not paying taxes to teach my child witchcraft."
 The school board eventually voted 7–2 to keep the books, with an opt-out for concerned parents.